sirrobot01/debrid-blackhole/README.md

 - The `name` key is the name of the debrid provider
 - The `host` key is the API endpoint of the debrid provider
 - The `api_key` key is the API key of the debrid provider
-- The `folder` key is the folder where the torrents will be downloaded. e.g `data/realdebrid/torrents/`
+- The `folder` key is the folder where your debrid folder is mounted(webdav, rclone, zurg etc). e.g `data/realdebrid/torrents/`, `/media/remote/alldebrid/magnets/`
 - The `rate_limit` key is the rate limit of the debrid provider(null by default)
 - The `download_uncached` bool key is used to download uncached torrents(disabled by default)
 - The `check_cached` bool key is used to check if the torrent is cached(disabled by default)